 Our capital adequacy assessment also includes tax and accounting considerations in accordance with regulatory guidance.
 We maintain a net deferred tax asset on our balance sheet, and we include this asset when calculating our regulatory capital levels.
 However, for regulatory capital purposes, deferred tax assets are limited to (i) the amount of taxes previously paid that a company could recover through loss carrybacks; and (ii) 10% of the amount of our Tier 1 capital.
-At March 31, 2017, no portion of our deferred tax asset was disallowed for regulatory capital purposes.
+At September 30, 2017, no portion of our deferred tax asset was disallowed for regulatory capital purposes.

 Synchrony and the Bank are required to conduct stress tests on an annual basis.
-Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank and Synchrony are required to use stress-testing methodologies providing for results under various scenarios of economic and financial market stress.
+Under the Office of the Comptroller of the Currency of the U.S. Treasury's (the "OCC") and the Federal Reserve Board's stress test regulations, the Bank and Synchrony are required to use stress-testing methodologies providing for results under various scenarios of economic and financial market stress.
 In addition, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we submitted a capital plan to the Federal Reserve Board in April 2017.